0p3r4t4/PPPUCPP2nd/README.md

-Exercises (Try these and Drills) from Bjarne Stroutrup's Programming, Principles and Practice Using C++ (2nd Edition)
+Exercises (Try these and Drills) from Bjarne Stroustrup's Programming, Principles and Practice Using C++ (2nd Edition)
 ============================================================

 Platform and Compilers